tyiannak/pyAudioAnalysis/README.md

 Example:
 ```
-from audioAnalysisLibrary import audioSegmentation as aS
+from pyAudioAnalysis import audioSegmentation as aS
 [segs, classes] = aS.mtFileClassification("data/speech_music_sample.wav", "data/svmSM", "svm", True)
 ```
 Command-line use: